USNavalResearchLaboratory/eispac/docs/guide/02-scripts.rst

    downloading the HDF5 files your computer.
 Can also generate a text list of files to download.

+-  ``eis_explore_raster`` - **New in 2024-July-11** GUI tool for viewing and
+   exploring the contents of one or more EIS rasters.
+Can be used on both level-1 HDF5 files and fit results produced by EISPAC.

 -  ``eis_browse_templates`` - GUI tool for browsing the fit templates corresponding to each spectral window in a given EIS observation and copying the template files from EISPAC to your current working directory